cafehubdev/cafehub-privacy-policy/README.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, location, a profile picture and your interests.
 The information that we request will be retained by us and used as described in this privacy policy.
-The app does use third party services that may collect information used to identify you.

-### Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.

-### Location Information
-Some of the services may use location information transmitted from users' mobile phones.
-We only use this information within the scope necessary for the designated service.
+The information collected and provided by the user themselves in the onboarding stage is saved in our servers to allow for a better user experience and  is not shared with any third party providers.

-### Device Information
+### fcm token
-We collect information from your device in some cases.
-The information will be utilized for the provision of better service and to prevent fraudulent acts.
-Additionally, such information will not include that which will identify the individual user.
+An FCM token, or Firebase Cloud Messaging token, is a unique identifier assigned to a mobile device or app instance by Firebase Cloud Messaging (FCM).
+FCM is a cloud-based messaging service provided by Google that allows developers to send notifications and messages to users on various platforms, including Android and iOS.

+When you first open the app we collect and save this token on the user's document level in order to send users allow users to receive notifications.
+However, as user you have the option to turn off these notifications.

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons: